mahdi-shafiei/STAT-4830/section/2/notes.md

 $$ (X^TX)w = X^Ty $$

-This is a linear system we can solve directly!
-We'll explore different solution methods next, focusing on making them efficient for large datasets.
+This system, known as the **normal equations**, is one we can solve directly!
+The system is called the normal equations because the error vector $(Xw - y)$ becomes orthogonal (normal) to the column space of $X$ at the solution.
+They give us a direct path to the optimal weights through linear algebra, as discuss in the next section.

 ## Direct Solution Methods

-> **Why This Matters**
-> With millions of houses and multiple features, solving these equations efficiently becomes crucial.
-> Let's see why some methods are faster than others.
+Now we'll discuss three methods for solving the normal equations: Gaussian elimination, LU factorization, and QR factorization.
+We'll see how these methods scale with the size of our dataset and how they compare in terms of computational efficiency and numerical stability.

-Let's look at our house price example with three features:
+Let's first look at our house price example with three features:
 ```python
 X = torch.tensor([
     [1500, 10, 3],    # house 1: size, age, bedrooms